Special Educational Needs and Disabilities

 Bower Park Academy welcomes everybody into our learning family, encouraging all students, regardless of background and ability, to reach their full potential.
 All students will benefit from a broad and balanced curriculum, with access to the National Curriculum at an appropriate level, so that they may grow into well-informed, confident individuals who are able to demonstrate independent learning and responsibility.

-Our Inclusion Manager is Ms Jo Scott.
+Our Director of Inclusion is Ms Jo Scott.

 School Information Report and Local Offer